anj0la/anj0la/README.md

 I've also created a simple Property Management Application that I hope to revamp over this summer to support mobile integration.
 You can check out what I've currently done so far under the "Pinned" section as well.

 Finally, I'm working on an original game to be released on multiple platforms (i.e., macOS, Windows, Linux, iOS & Android).
-The repository will be up in the upcoming weeks, and I hope to finish it by the time I finish school (April 2023).
+The repository will be up in the upcoming weeks, and I hope to finish it fully by the end of Summer 2023.

 I have over 2.5 years of experience programming in the following langauges:
   - Java